City Council's Direction

 - A literature review of municipal and academic findings on impacts related to pawn shops

 - Discussions with key stakeholders, including business owners and service providers

 - Quantitative data such as neighbourhood income levels, crime data, and business license and development permit statistics

-The full report is due back to Council in April 2018, and will include recommendations based on this research and feedback received through the public engagement process.
+The full report will be presented to Urban Planning Committee on October 2, 2018 (Items 6.3 and 6.4), and includes recommendations based on this research and feedback received through the public engagement process.

 The City of Edmonton is committed to citizen engagement.
 The pawn shops project contains several opportunities for public input.

 As part of our research, the City conducted a survey in June 2018 to collect feedback from business owners and/or operators about how pawn stores may influence other businesses.
 This input will help us better understand the influence of pawn shops on businesses and what initiatives or regulations for pawn shops make the most sense.

 A What We Heard Report summarizing the feedback we received through our public engagement activities throughout the information gathering is included in the report (CR_4754 - Attachment 4, Item 6.3)

 Engagement activities completed include: